Are you an adviser? Go to Unbiased Pro

 If you exceed your maximum income limit, your plan will automatically convert to a flexi-access pension.

-So, the above only applies to existing capped drawdown transfers.
-You have the option to arrange with your provider to convert your capped drawdown pension to a flexi-access pension.
+As of 2015, you can no longer enter a new capped drawdown pension, so the above only applies to existing capped drawdown transfers.
+You can arrange with your provider to convert your capped drawdown pension to a flexi-access pension.

 Flexi-access drawdown